Astrophysics (Index)About

 Stellar evolution models of main sequence stars take into account the change in the constituents of stars as fusion reduces the hydrogen, i.e., a gradual change in a star's stellar structure model.
 Essentially, they work through stellar structure at a given time, take into account the ongoing changes in composition implied by the model as well as with any structural "movement" that it triggers, work out what the structure should be after some time-step, and repeat the whole process at that later point in time.
 Such models can be checked somewhat through star counts and the resulting H-R diagrams, to identify the counts of stars in different phases and see if the counts are consistent with the stellar evolution models and what's known of the galaxy's star formation.
 Among the general phases in the life of a main sequence star according to well-established models:

-(MS stars with the lowest mass are all still in their extremely long MS phase, and in the far future when their MS finishes, they are expected to grow hotter from a collapse, then slowly cool.)
+(MS stars with the lowest mass are all still within their extremely long MS phase, and in the far future when their MS finishes, they are expected to grow hotter from a collapse, then slowly cool.)

 (stars,models)